tek/myo/README.md

 * `target` points to a pane or shell in which the command will be run.
 * `lang` is used to find the appropriate parser for command output.
 Currently supported: `scala`, `haskell`.
 * `runner` may be `tmux` or `proc` (simple subprocess).
+* `displayName` is an optional override for the text to be displayed to the user instead of the `ident`.

 ## MyoRun